axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 #.
 Upload a file by using the :guilabel:`Select` button or by simply dragging
    the file into the dialog.

 #.
-Click the button :guilabel:`Close` to add the attachment
+Click the button :guilabel:`Close` to see the uploaded attachment

    .. figure:: images/how-to-attach-document-to-case.png